aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 ### Please, try it yourself!

-Finally, just try [Flutter](http://flutter.io), you should understand really quickly why this post is so enthusiast.
+Finally, just try [Flutter](http://flutter.io), you should understand really quickly why this post is so enthusiastic.
 I hope Microsoft teams will do so and take inspiration from it too!

 Thank you for reading.